Research

 October 2015

-Adapt of Die!
+Adapt or Die!
 A Selection of Opportunistic work in NYC.

 ASCA Conference